Leafwing-Studios/fop-rules/docs/character-options/classes/weaver.md

 Range: 12 tiles
 Duration: Until the start of your next turn

 You unwind the threads of fate, allowing you to instantly snap motion back a few moments in time.
 While this pattern is in effect, at the end of each turn, you may return all creatures within range to the positions that they were in at the start of the current turn via teleportation.
-You may only do so once each round and must hit unwilling creatures with an Expertise attack in order to reverse their position.
+You may only do so once each round and must hit unwilling creatures with a special attack against Expertise in order to reverse their position.

 If you are benefitting from multiple copies of this pattern, the number of times per round that you can use this effect increases accordingly.